jtvberg/StreamDock/README.md

    - The search uses the TMDB API to find titles and show you were you can stream them
    - TMDB is a community driven movie and TV database.
 You can check it out [here](https://www.themoviedb.org/).
    - Clicking on a search result entry will show you details about the title
-   - Within the detail view there is a link to the TMDB page where you can see the various ways to get the content
+   - Within the detail view there is a link to the TMDB page (logo, bottom left) where you can see the various ways to get the content
    - The search result will only list subscription services but if you go to the TMDB page, you can also see purchase and rental options
    - Clicking on one of the streaming options will open the link in the app however, some services, like HBO, will ask who is watching and then lose it's way to the content
    - The primary search results are currently US only